claytondukes/coinbase-dca-bot/README.md

 - The bot will run indefinitely, executing trades based on your schedule configuration.
 - All transactions are logged for reference and troubleshooting.
 - For limit orders, the price is set at a percentage (`limit_price_pct`) of the current market price (default: 99.9%) to ensure your orders execute as maker orders with lower fees.
-- Limit orders can be configured with an auto-cancellation time using `order_timeout_hours` (default: 24).
-This sets an expiration time after which unfilled limit orders will automatically be cancelled, preventing stuck orders.
+- Limit orders can be configured with an auto-cancellation time using `order_timeout_seconds`.
+When using limit orders, this setting determines how long (in seconds) a limit order remains active before being auto-cancelled if not filled.
+Default is 600 seconds (10 minutes).
+This prevents stuck orders.
 - If `order_type` is not specified, limit orders are used by default.
 Set `order_type` to `"market"` if you want to use market orders instead.